OkayHughes/open-lab-notebook/src/posts/glass_project/math_scratch.md

 We also have an appealing little hack that would be a _delicious_ test of our numerics.
 Namely, we treat our problem as though we are lampworkers who leave their work piece attached to a piece of cold glass.
 This tests the capability of said method to handle extremely heterogeneous viscosities.
-I'm inclined to go with this
+I'm inclined to go with this if I go with a more exotic IMEX method